Part of the TitleMax Title Loans chain · locations

 TitleMax is best suited for vehicle owners with poor credit facing a genuine short-term cash emergency who cannot access bank loans, credit unions, or lower-APR alternatives.
 The main caveat is severe: APRs routinely exceed 100%–300%, and defaulting can result in losing the vehicle used as collateral — making this a high-risk product that should be considered only as a last resort.

-• Vehicle owners with poor or no credit who need emergency cash and cannot qualify for traditional bank loans or credit union products
+• Vehicle owners with poor or no credit researching emergency-cash options and may not meet traditional bank-loan criteria or credit union products

 • Borrowers needing $200–$10,000 same-day with a clear vehicle title available as collateral